Bairdo/faucetTutorial/README.md

 Note: this tutorial is work in progress.

+The below section links should display everything correctly.
+BUT --->

-Eventually this repositry will be moved into the faucet docs website where the rst files will be compiled to html.
+Eventually this repository will be moved into the faucet docs website where the rst files will be compiled to html.
 So some of the yaml code blocks are not rendered while viewing on github.
 As a temporary workaround view the rst as a 'raw'.